nikhilnair31/BUILDMODE-Server/README.md

 ## To-Do

-- [ ] Make digest a frequency also
 - [ ] Add link creation for tracking for posts and account identifiers too
 - [ ] Think of better system to track user interest
     - Maybe a graph